Home

 GV-26 provides access to muscular branches of the right and left buccal branches of cranial nerve VII, and superior labial branches of the infraorbital nerve, which is a branch of the middle division of cranial nerve V. GV-26 also provides access to branches of superior labial arteries and tributaries of companion veins.

-If you find acupressure to be helpful to your health, I recommend that you get Acupressure's Potent Points: a Guide to Self-Care for Common Ailments as a reference book.
+If you find acupressure to be helpful to your health, I recommend that you get a copy of Acupressure's Potent Points: a Guide to Self-Care for Common Ailments to have as a reference book.

 Another book that provides plenty of useful guidance on how to use pressure (trigger point therapy) to self-treat a number of common physical ailments is: